 4. Fatigue may be a little bit more difficult to pinpoint

 Feelings of prolonged energy drain might need a bit of trial and error before you really know what's going on.
 Dr. Harris suggests that you start by taking stock of your sleep hygiene.
 You can do this by practicing stress-reducing habits, limiting caffeine, maintaining a regular bed and wake time, keeping off screens for an hour before bed, limiting heavy meals and liquids within three hours before bed.

 "Also work to increase physical activity by exercising, going for walks or doing something to move around," says Dr. Harris.
 "Physical exercise helps improve sleep and reduce fatigue.
 The key is to be consistent, say, at least two weeks.
 If after two weeks of making changes and sticking with them you haven’t seen any impact on your energy levels, then it's time to talk with your doctor."

+If you still feel tired beyond belief even after adjusting your habits, your doctor should be your next stop for further help.
 "Exhaustion is more of a general idea that’s extreme and longer-term in nature," says Dr. Harris.
 "If you’ve made the above-mentioned changes—working to reduce stress and improve sleep quality and quantity—and are still feeling worn out, struggling to find energy to get through the day, and continue the activities you usually do, consult with your physician regarding possible causes."